FEC okays N8.3bn for Sokoto-Kebbi road

 From Juliana Taiwo-Obalonye, Abuja

-Minister of Works and Housing, Babatunde Fashola disclosed this to State House Correspondents, while briefing them on the outcome of this week’s cabinet meeting chaired by
+Minister of Works and Housing, Babatunde Fashola, stated this in Abuja, yesterday, when he briefed State House correspondents on outcome of Council meeting, presided over by President Muhammadu Buhari.

+He explained that the augmentation affected only 85kilometres of the 185kilometres portion of the road project.

-He said: “The Ministry of Works and Housing presented one memorandum to council and it was for the augmentation of the contract for Sokoto-Tambuwal-Jega-Makera road; the portion covering 185 kilometres, which was awarded in 2012.
+He said: “The Ministry of Works and Housing presented one memorandum to Council.It was for the augmentation of the contract for Sokoto-Tambuwal-Jega-Makera Road, the portion covering 185 kilometres awarded to CRCC Construction Company.

-“The construction company is seeking an augmentation of the contract sum by N8.39 Billion which was approved and the reason is for price changes essentially between 2012 when the contract was awarded and now.”

-Fashola said with the approved augmentation, the scope of work on about 85 kilometres of the road would now change from rehabilitation to reconstruction because it has further deteriorated from when the contract was first awarded.
+“The company is seeking an augmentation of the contract sum by N8.39 billion, which was approved and the reason was for price changes, essentially, between 2012 when the contract was awarded, and now.
+Materials and costs have changed and also the scope of works of the 85 kilometres of the road has to be changed now from rehabilitation to reconstruction because it has deteriorated from when it was awarded 12 years ago.
+So, Council approved this.’’

+According to the minister, the first section of the road covering 296 kilometres has since been completed.

+“About 100 kilometres of the second section, which is the subject of augmentation, from Yauri to Makera, has been completed so we just have 85 kilometres to go,’’ he added.

 Leave a Reply